 As for the AirLite towel’s performance, it’s actually pretty good.
 It wrings out well, it’s fast drying, has good odor resistance, good dirt repellence and it’s super portable.

-But I think its biggest flaw is that the quality is lacking.
-After a few months of light usage, there’s already signs of fraying, and a pretty significant material loss.
+But I think its biggest flaw is that the quality is lacking a little bit.
+After a few months of light usage, there’s already signs of fraying, and a somewhat significant material loss.
 So, long-term durability is definitely questionable.
 Based on this, I don’t think I can recommend the AirLite towel as the best backpacking towel out there.
 There are definitely other better options available.

 To check out those other options, you can click here: The 5 Best Backpacking Towels: I Bought & Tested Them All (complete with YouTube video).